brazilian-utils/brutils-python/README_EN.md

 - str: A string with the monetary value written out in Brazilian Portuguese.
   - Returns "Zero reais" for a value of 0.00.
-  - Returns None if the amount is invalid or absolutely greater than 1 trillion.
+  - Returns None if the amount is invalid or absolutely greater than 1 quadrillion.
   - Handles negative values, adding "Menos" at the beginning of the string.

+Limitations:
+  - This function may lose precision by ±1 cent for cases where the absolute value is beyond trillions due to floating-point rounding errors.

 Example: